jakehlee/whi2018-interp-img-disc/README.md

 -----------

-`src/demud_inversion_2015.py` is a modified version of `demo.py` from [Dosovitskiy and Brox, 2015](https://arxiv.org/abs/1506.02753).
+`src/demud_inversion_cvpr2016.py` is a modified version of `demo.py` from [Dosovitskiy and Brox, CVPR 2016](https://arxiv.org/abs/1506.02753).
 It reads each of the output CSVs from DEMUD `-v/--cnn` (selected features, reconstructed features, and residual features), and inverts them for visualization.
 The required pretrained model definitions are available [here](https://lmb.informatik.uni-freiburg.de/resources/software.php)

 -----------